 “When I came into the organization, everybody was responsible for the member experience and nobody was responsible for the member experience,” he says.
 “We want everyone to do their part for the member experience, but at the end of the day it’s important we bring that together under one person, like the conductor of an orchestra.”

 The reorganization also moved all technology projects under the CIO rather than distributed throughout the credit union, ensuring the technology team focuses on what it does best — processes and system implementation.

 “I’d like to make sure we’re optimizing the experience through technology, not optimizing technology through the experience,” Rudolph says.

 Coastal Credit Union ($4.6B, Raleigh, NC) had $900 million in assets in 2001 when Chuck Purvis joined the organization.
 Purvis served as executive vice president and chief operating officer until he was named president and CEO in 2012.
 Today, Purvis says he wants to keep the organization as flat as possible and even eliminated a layer of supervisors between managers and front-line employees several years ago.

-More recently and after working to update the credit union’s strategic plan Purvis announced a new organizational structure in December 2021.
-Around the same time, Coastal’s chief lending officer left to take a CEO job at another institution and the leader in strategy and talent announced his retirement.
+More recently, and after working to update the credit union’s strategic plan, Purvis announced a new organizational structure in December 2021.
+Around the same time, Coastal’s chief lending officer left to take a CEO job at another institution; also, the leader in strategy and talent announced his retirement.
 The vacancies created new options for restructuring.